picocms/picocms.github.io/in-depth/submission_guidelines.md

 * Fullsize screenshots: 1440x900 px or larger
 * Thumbnails: 270x220 px

-**ProTip:** You can use Firefox's [Responsive Design Mode][] to quickly take screenshots in your desired resolution.
+**ProTip:** You can use Firefox's [Responsive Design Mode][] or Chrome's [Device Mode][] to quickly take screenshots in your desired resolution.
 For thumbnails, we'd sugguest taking a 1080x880 px screenshot, then scailing it down to 270x220 px in your favorite editor.

 ### Metadata Breakdown